-Red behaviours are communicated through telephone calls or meetings, by a member of the behaviour team.
+Orange behaviours and red behaviours are communicated through end of day conversations, telephone calls or meetings.
 Where a pupil gets on to red on the colour chart then the escalation process is followed (page 8).
 This is to ensure that the child understands the seriousness of their behaviour and it supports us in planning for further support if needed for the pupil.